HackerPoet/MarbleMarcher/README.md

 * `cmake --build build`
 * `cp build/MarbleMarcher ./`

+### Cross-Compile for Windows on macOS
+This requires you to install wget, mingw-w64, and git (which you probably already have) either with HomeBrew (recommended) or otherwise.
+Theoretically, you should be able to just run `winMacOSBuild.sh`.
+There are no manual instructions because due to issues I had to just compile the thing manually which is annoying and has too many steps.

 ## Launching
 If the macOS build script was used, simply launch the app as normal, otherwise: